demirelozan/demirelozan/README.md

 ### Hi there 👋

 Hello, I am Ozan.
 I am currently studying at Istanbul Technical University.
 I love working on Game Development and Audio Technologies.
-Currently, I use C, C# and Python for programming.
+Currently, I use C, C# and Python.
 <!--
 **demirelozan/demirelozan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->